Jan Reszke

-Jan Reszke (1818–1877) was an aristocrat, hotel operator, and the father of three opera singers Josephine (soprano), Jean (tenor) and Édouard de Reszke (bass).
+Jan Reszke (1818–1877) was a Polish aristocrat, hotel operator, and the father of three opera singers Josephine (soprano), Jean (tenor) and Édouard de Reszke (bass).
 The family's life centered around music, including weekly concerts at their residence.
 Artists stayed at their hotel and held rehearsals in their attached house.
 His wife, Emilja, was a mezzo-soprano who taught her children to sing and arranged for singing lessons outside the home.

-Reszke was a leader of the January Uprising of 1863 and was forced into exile in Siberia by the Russians.
+Reszke was a participant of the January Uprising of 1863 and was forced into exile in Siberia by the Russians.
 While he was away, Emilja ran the household, raised the children, and operated the family's hotel, Hôtel de Saxe (de).

 Early life

 Jan Mieczyslaw Reszke was born in 1818 to Jan Bogumil and Josefa Reszke.
 His father was orphaned as a child and was alone in Warsaw upon the death of his benefactor Baron von Runckel.
 Jan Bogumil Reszke became a successful businessman and was one of the richest men in Poland by 1830.
 A philanthropist, he was held in high esteem within the community.
 Upon his father's death, Reszke inherited property that provided revenue for the family.

 Reszke's ancestors lived in the Mazovia region of present-day Poland—and probably in or near Gostynin—since the 13th or 14th century.
 By the 15th century, they had a coat of arms, which is Prussian.
 Some of the family migrated to Saxony and Prussia.
 They were Protestants and family members are buried at the Reszke plot in the Evangelical Church cemetery in Warsaw.